-Brucite is one of the prime candidates for the formation of magnesite at depth, however at near-surface and/or hydrous surface environment, it is preferentially converted to Mg-hydroxycarbonates; to hydromagnesite under at least 10-6 atm CO2 partial pressure ( $P{\rm CO2}$ ), and to pyroaurite, artinite and/or coalingite at even smaller $P{\rm CO2}$ values (Hostetler, 1960; Hostetler et al., 1966).
-Hence, the presence of hydrotalcite peaks accompanying the hydromagnesite in the XRD-spectrum of the nodules (see Fig. 3S) may indicate smaller (< 10-6 atm) $P{\rm CO2}$ values for the formation of Mg-hydroxycarbonates in Kula region.
+Brucite is one of the prime candidates for the formation of magnesite at depth, however at nearsurface and/or hydrous surface environment, it is preferentially converted to Mg-hydroxycarbonates; to hydromagnesite under at least 10^{-6} atm CO2 partial pressure (P{CO2}), and to pyroaurite, artinite and/or coalingite at even smaller P{CO2} values (Hostetler, 1960; Hostetler et al., 1966).
+Hence, the presence of hydrotalcite peaks accompanying the hydromagnesite in the XRD-spectrum of the nodules (Fig.7) may indicate smaller ($<10^{-6}$ atm) P{CO2} values for the formation of Mghydroxycarbonates in Kula region.
+Moreover, hydromagnesite to magnesite transformation has a negative ΔG_r value (-31.86), indicating the reaction tendency to move towards the products end and indicating that magnesite should be the final stable species.
+This, and the overlying position of the nodular magnesites above the hydromagnesite-hydrotalcite nodules, as discrete grains at the upper part of CR-Srp, agglomerated (coalesced) grains at the Cnz, and again discrete grains at the lower part of Fscc, may imply dehydration of hydrated carbonate precursors (in this case the hydromagnesite-hydrotalcite) at the uppermost parts of the weathering profile.
+However, such an approach would need an explanation on why all of the carbonate species have not been dehydrated all along the outcrop.

-Moreover, hydromagnesite to magnesite transformation has a negative $\Delta G_r$ value (-31.86), indicating the reaction tendency to move towards the products end and indicating that magnesite should be the final stable species.
-This, along with the overlying position of the nodular magnesites above the hydromagnesite-hydrotalcite nodules - appearing as discrete grains in the upper part of CR-Srp, agglomerated (coalesced) grains at the Cnz, and again as discrete grains in the lower part of Fscc - may imply dehydration of hydrated carbonate precursors (in this case, hydromagnesite-hydrotalcite) in the uppermost parts of the weathering profile.
-However, such an approach would need to explain why all of the carbonate species have not been dehydrated all along the outcrop.
 On the other hand, formation of hydromagnesite under moderately low Mg activities requires strongly alkaline conditions.
 This is also possible under weaker alkaline conditions if the Mg activity is higher (Fig. 10).
-Thus, the co-existence of magnesite and hydromagnesite-hydrotalcite in the same outcrop may alternatively be explained by the shifting of pH of the CO2-rich fluids during influx and conductive cooling.
-It may be suggested that the pH of the initially introduced low pH CO2-bearing fluid resulted in extensive water/rock interaction dissolving Mg source species such as brucite or serpentine polymorphs increasing Mg and additionally Si concentrations in the presence of the latter.
+Thus, the co-existence of magnesite and hydromagnesite-hydrotalcite at the same outcrop may alternatively be explained by the shifting of pH of the CO2-rich fluids during influx and conductive cooling.
+It may be suggested that the pH of the initially introduced low pH CO2-bearing fluid has resulted in an intense water/rock interaction dissolving Mg source species such as brucite or serpentine polymorphs increasing Mg and additionally Si concentrations in the presence of the latter.
 The environment should have been started to be buffered during this process as the fluid influx should also have been partially depressurized along the permeable tectonic discontinuity due to the loss of CO2.
-This would lead to further increase of the pH to almost neutral values facilitating the precipitation of Mg-carbonates (magnesite for $T > 80^{\circ}C$ ).
-Subsequently, the fluid influx likely percolated through the serpentinite host and further cooled during this infiltration.
-Such a conductive cooling process could lead to formation of lower temperature hydrated Mg-carbonate species outwards (i.e., hydromagnesite-hydrotalcite) rather than the magnesite counterparts within and in the immediate vicinity of the main fluid channel (the low angle discontinuity zone between CS-Srp and Fscc).
+This would lead to further increase of the pH to almost neutral values facilitating the precipitation of Mg-carbonates (magnesite for T > 80 °C).
+Subsequently, the fluid influx should have been percolated through the serpentinite host and has to be further cooled during this infiltration.
+Such a conductive cooling process could lead to formation of lower temperature hydrated Mgcarbonate species outwards (i.e., hydromagnesite-hydrotalcite) rather than the magnesite counterparts within and in the immediate vicinity of the main fluid channel (the low angle discontinuity zone between CS-Srp and Fscc).
 The presence of amorphous silica in the CS-Serp zone below and the Fscc zone above the main fluid channel is also in good agreement with the temperature decrease and therefore decreasing Si solubility during progressing alteration.
-As mentioned earlier, a combination of several factors such as the relative abundance of the reactant phases, nature and replenishment rate of the fluid and changes in the water/rock ratio could have influenced the final alteration mineralogy.
+As mentioned earlier, a combination of several factors such as the relative abundance of the reactant phases, nature and replenishment rate of the fluid and changes in the water/rock ratio should have also been effective in the final alteration mineralogy.